medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/2-data-deal.md

   - Hansol Lee <hansol@medibloc.org>
   - Myongsik Gong <myongsik_gong@medibloc.org>
   - Inchul Song <icsong@medibloc.org>
-  - Taejin Yoon <tj@medibloc.org>
+  - Tae Jin Yoon <tj@medibloc.org>

 ## Synopsis

-This document defines a data deal which is a contract for data collecting and pay for provision in [DEP](../../1-users/3-data-exchange/0-about-dep.md).
+This document defines a data deal which is a contract for data collecting and payment for data provision in [DEP](../../1-users/3-data-exchange/0-about-dep.md).
 Data consumers create data deals by specifying the type, the quantity, and the pricing of the data that they are willing to consume.
-Data providers can provide their data to the deals that match the type of data they have.
+Data providers can choose and participate in the deals that match the data that they have when they are willing to provide.
 When a data provider provides data to the deal, the payout is distributed to the provider and the oracle that validated the data.
 Also, data consumers can deactivate their data deal whenever they want and the remained budget would be refunded to the consumer's account.

 ### Motivation

-Data consumers want different types of data, and even for the same type of data, they all differ in how much they want and how much they are willing to pay.
+Data consumers want different types of data, and even for the same type of data, they all differ in the desired quantity and desired cost of the data.
-Thus, the data deal was devised so that data consumers can determine the type of data they want, as much as they want, at a cost they want.
+Thus, the data deal was devised so that data consumers can determine the type of data they want, the quantity they want, and the cost level they want.

 ### Definitions